AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 3 = ilink,3   ; Connect specified link -- transceive
 ```

-**NOTE:** The above example creates the following DTMF command: *3&lt;nodenumber\>, which will use `ilink,3` to connect in transceive mode to the specified node number entered as part of the DTMF command.
+The above example creates the following DTMF command: `*3<nodenumber>`, which will use `ilink,3` to connect in transceive mode to the specified node number entered as part of the DTMF command.

 See the table below for the available link commands, and whether they take a node number as a (required) parameter when being entered: